dfelinto/blender-manual/manual/modeling/meshes/selecting.rst

 .. note::

    The three selection mode buttons are only visible in :guilabel:`Edit mode`.
-The colors of selected, unselected and active components depend entirely on the current theme.
+   The colors of selected, unselected and active geometry depend entirely on the current theme.
    Black, orange and white are from the default theme.

 Select Mode Pop-up